azizkhanp/interview-questions/README.md

 # linux:
 1. How to set a username and password to never expires  chage -M -1 username
 2. to list, all the files opened by a particular PID lsof -p PID
+3. How to check users list in a particular group cat /etc/group | grep <Group-name>
-3. we are unable to unmount the file system.
+4. we are unable to unmount the file system.
 What are the reasons behind it
 #ur in the same dir
 #some users are using files in dir
 #some files are open in dir (lsof +D /path/to/your/directory)

-4. what could be the reason if the server takes more time after reboot?
+5. what could be the reason if the server takes more time after reboot?
    Hardware issue / Service start delay / N/W issue / Filesystem checks / Resources issue
-5. we're trying to create the file under any partition but we're getting a permission denied alert. what could be the reason? however, no space issue and no permission issue
+6. we're trying to create the file under any partition but we're getting a permission denied alert. what could be the reason? however, no space issue and no permission issue
 #may be inode
-6. how to check kernel routing table information
+7. how to check kernel routing table information
 #route -n
 #netstat -rn
 #ip route

-7. how to set sticky bit. what is the diff b/w small s and S?
+8. how to set sticky bit. what is the diff b/w small s and S?
 Only applicable to Dir

 #chmod o+t dir